 For more information on the range of options available in Context™, please read this knowledge base article.

-Sign the Direct Broker enabled Appdome-Fused App (Required)
+Sign the Direct Broker enabled Appdome-Built App (Required)

 That is it – Enjoy Appdome’s Direct Broker capabilities in your app!